- 1. Provider, contact and data protection officer

 7.3 Registering for our Newsletter involves a so-called double opt-in process.
 This means you will receive an email after registration requesting you to confirm your registration.
 This confirmation is necessary so as to prevent people from registering with another person’s email address.
 Newsletter registrations are logged so that evidence of the registration process can be produced pursuant to the statutory requirements.
 This includes logging of the times of registration and confirmation and of the IP address.
 Changes in your data recorded by the dispatch service provider are likewise logged.

-7.8 You may terminate your subscription to our Newsletter at any time, i.e. revoke your consent.
-This will simultaneously revoke your consent to the Dispatch Service Provider sending the Newsletter to you and to our statistical analyses.
-It is unfortunately not possible for you to separately revoke your consent to receipt of the Newsletter from the Dispatch Service Provider or to our statistical analyses.
+7.10 You may terminate your subscription to our Newsletter at any time, i.e. revoke your consent.
 A link allowing termination of your subscription to the Newsletter can be found at the end of each Newsletter.

 8. Collection of access data

-8.1 The provider of the server from which our Online Service is executed collects data regarding all instances of server access (so-called server log files).
+8.1 The provider of the server from which our Online Service is executed collects data on the basis of our legitimate interests regarding all instances of server access (so-called server log files).
 Access data includes the name of the website visited, file, date and time of the visit, the data volume transmitted, notification of successful retrieval, the browser type and version, the User’s operating system, the referrer URL (i.e. the page previously visited), the IP address and the enquiring provider.

 9. Cookies and reach measurement